Henselian discrete valued stable fields: Statements of the main results

-The paper is organized as follows: Section 3 includes preliminaries used in the sequel.
-Theorem \ref{theo2.2} is proved in Section 4, where we also show that an $m$-dimensional local field $K _{m}$ (i.e. an $m$-discretely valued field, see \cite{TY}, \cite{F1}, \cite{Zh}, with a quasifinite $m$-th residue field) is absolutely stable, if $m \le 2$, and $K _{m}$ is not stable, otherwise (when char$(K _{m}) > 0$, this is contained in \cite{Ch1}, Corollaries~4.5, 4.6, see also Remark \ref{rema4.5}).
+Here is an overview of the paper: Section 3 includes preliminaries on Henselian fields used in the sequel.
+Theorem \ref{theo2.3} is proved in Section 4.
+Absolutely stable HDV-fields are characterized in Section 5, where some special fields of this kind are also presented.
+Specifically, we show that an $m$-dimensional local field $K _{m}$ (i.e. a complete $m$-discretely valued field (see \cite{TY}, \cite{F1}, \cite{Zh}) with a quasifinite $m$-th residue field) is absolutely stable, if $m \le 2$, and $K _{m}$ is not stable, otherwise.
+When char$(K _{m}) > 0$, this is contained in \cite{Ch1}, Corollaries~4.5, 4.6.

-\section{\bf Preliminaries}
+\section{Preliminaries}